6 Professional Responsibilities, Ethics, & Copyright

 Introduction

 While students and others are naturally excited to embark on a program of study toward becoming an aerospace engineer, professional and ethical responsibilities accompany being part of the profession.
-A myriad of regulations and policies apply to the design and operation of flight vehicles.
+Many regulations and policies apply to the design and operation of flight vehicles.
 However, there are also established ethical practices and codes of conduct regarding how professional aerospace engineers perform their duties.
-Besides “gaining technical qualifications and maintaining their technical competency” (per the AIAA), engineers must always abide by their profession’s ethical principles.
+Besides “gaining technical qualifications and maintaining their technical competency,”[1] engineers must always abide by their profession’s ethical principles.
 In this regard, engineers must carry out all of their technical duties with the utmost honesty and integrity, be considerate and respectful of professional colleagues within and outside of their organization, be concerned for the safety and welfare of the public, and be aware of any legal responsibilities, liabilities, and potential consequences.

 Today, all engineers must also understand much more about the potential impact of their design decisions on the environment.
 Furthermore, they must comply with many local, state, and national laws or regulations, which may also depend on the locality, state, or country where they practice engineering.
 As illustrated in the schematic below, engineers may have to make tough decisions, so they must attempt to perform their work duties with integrity, honesty, and professionalism.

 Other issues engineers must be concerned about regarding their work activities and products include copyright and what is or is not allowed under both U.S. and international copyright law.
 Today, they must also be much better aware of the laws involving software and all sorts of digital media to fully comply with the Digital Millennium Copyright Act (DMCA).
 The implications of failing to follow copyright law and the DMCA tend to be underestimated, especially by students and inexperienced engineers.
-The legal consequences can be severe, especially for unauthorized use or redistribution of copyrighted content, software piracy, and person-to-person sharing of software or other copyrighted digital media.
+The legal consequences for individuals can be severe, especially for unauthorized use or redistribution of copyrighted content, software piracy, and person-to-person sharing of software or other copyrighted digital media.
+An organization’s use of authorized software or software piracy will more than likely become a legal matter.

 Learning Objectives

-• Be aware of copyright issues pertaining to engineering work products and what can or cannot be done under copyright law.
+- Be aware of copyright issues about engineering work products and what can or cannot be done under copyright law.

 Differences Between Morals and Ethics